csc-training/linux-1/08-Setup_of_system.md

 - We can see a list of all of our environmental variables by using the `printenv` command.
 - The `set` command can be used for listing the shell variables.
-	- If we type set without any additional parameters, we will get a list of all shell variables, environmental variables, local variables, and shell functions.
+	- If we type `set` without any additional parameters, we will get a list of all shell variables, environmental variables, local variables, and shell functions.
-	- The amount of information provided by `set` is overwhelming and there is no way limiting the output to shell variables only.
+	- The amount of information provided by `set` is overwhelming and there is no easy way limiting the output to shell variables only.
 	- You can still try with
 	```bash
 	$ comm -23 <(set -o posix; set | sort) <(printenv | sort)